 “The outcomes for people living with dementia are fantastic.
 Those we support are engaged, happy and building friendships whilst giving their carers a break.”

 Kate and Laura wanted to grow their service and find a sustainable solution that would benefit more people.
 The idea for Moments Café and Hub came from one of our non-executive directors in 2015.
 The idea grew from there and we started looking into how it would work.
 We spoke to lots of people from all walks of life, including people living with dementia, as well as their carers.
 We wanted the café to be well designed, easy to navigate but comfortable and user friendly for everyone to enjoy.
 The café is a place that is fun to be in, with good quality food where every customer contributes to their community by supporting people living with dementia just by eating here.

-All profits from the café support the running of services for people living with dementia and the Information Centre and Community Hub situated above the Café.
+All profits from the café support the running of services for people living with dementia as well as our Memory Matters Hub situated above the Café.

 The Café & Hub is supported by Plymouth City Councils Social Enterprise Investment Fund.